fooltowise/NeroNotes/Nero's Notes/Judges Analysis By Gorilla.md

  [[Judges Scientific]] (JDG: LSE) is a serial acquirer of niche scientific instruments businesses.
 These instruments are used in a range of testing and measurement applications by universities (~50% of sales), R&D departments and labs.
 The UK is a global leader in these types of instruments and the industry is characterized by specialization and fragmentation.
 These businesses typically have 20%+ EBIT margins and GDP+ organic growth.
 These businesses also typically have sub-£1m in EBIT and have historically been acquired for 4x to 6x EBIT from retiring founders.
 Over the last 10 years, Judges has redeployed 2/3rd of its capital in M&A driving 29% EPS cagr and 24% returns on capital (pre-tax).

 Judges has a decentralized organizational structure allowing managers to run their subsidiaries with autonomy.
 This model makes Judges an attractive home for sellers looking to monetize or retire who don’t want their business sold into private equity or absorbed into a strategic acquirer.
 Judges also provides significant support in the form of higher R&D spend, shared use capabilities, coaching, succession planning, and recruiting.
 Judges organizational model has similarities to [[Halma]], albeit at far smaller scale.
-In fact, Judges COO who runs day-to-day operations is a 16-year [[Halma]] veteran who was formerly the CEO of [[Halma]]’s Process Safety Division and Halma’s former head of M&A.
+In fact, Judges COO who runs day-to-day operations is a 16-year [[Halma]] veteran who was formerly the CEO of [[Halma]]’s Process Safety Division and [[Halma]]’s former head of M&A.

 **Background**